What are the aims of this leaflet?

 - Eat a normal healthy diet; no particular food has been linked to lichen planopilaris.

-- Consider using techniques to camouflage the problem such as wigs, hair pieces, powders, sprays and hair fibres that are matched to your
+- Consider using techniques to camouflage the problem such as wigs, hair pieces, powders, sprays and hair fibres that are matched to your hair colour.

 Where can I get more information about lichen planopilaris?